webpack-contrib/copy-webpack-plugin/README.md

 Type: `String`
 Default: `undefined`

-Glob or path from where we сopy files.
+Glob or path from where we copy files.
 Globs accept [fast-glob pattern-syntax](https://github.com/mrmlnc/fast-glob#pattern-syntax).
 Glob can only be a `string`.